 Robert McNeil (Head of Media & Communications, The Migration Observatory, University of Oxford – an impartial and independent migration analysis centre) “My archaeology degree and the skills I learned while undertaking it have been fundamental to a career as a journalist and media specialist … archaeology proved to be useful – a degree somewhere between the arts and the sciences, which provides a grounding for dealing with scientists as well as communicators”.

 Alice Rose (Osteoarchaeologist for Oxford Archaeology – a commercial archaeological excavation company.)
 “I would not be where I am now without studying skeletal anatomy and palaeopathology at Reading, which allowed me to pursue an MSc in Palaeopathology at Durham.
 It was also due to connections with Reading University and skills learned through the field school and other excavations that I gained a job at Oxford Archaeology”.

-If you’re interested in finding out more about the BA Archaeology at the University of Reading, register your interest here.
+You can find out more about BA Archaeology at the University of Reading here.

 The ‘real’ Field School

 Get extra benefits, upgrade your course

 You can now get extra benefits by upgrading this course, including:

 1. Unlimited access to the course